JetBrains/intellij-sdk-docs/topics/basics/plugin_user_experience.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Ensuring a good user experience for your plugin.</link-summary>

 _User Experience (UX)_ is a term describing the experience users feel when using a product.
 It covers not only aspects like visual presentation, performance, stability, or ease of use, but anything that affects the user's satisfaction.
 It's an overall impression of using a product that strongly indicates whether a user likes it or not.